By Janet Meydem

 Photo Negative Scanner App

 This app is easy to use.
 It gives you an easy introduction, alignment prompts, and a large photo button once you are ready to scan the negative.

 This app allows cropping and rotation, but all other photo editing functions require payment.
 The app also places a watermark on the positive image, which can be removed by purchasing the app.

 Here are my three photos, scanned from negatives using the free version of Photo Negative Scanner:

-As you can see, the app does not do a great job of adjusting to negatives that are too dark or too light.
-The full version is really needed to edit brightness and color.
+As you can see, the free app does not do a great job of adjusting color and exposure.
+The full, paid, version is really needed to edit brightness and color.